|A catheter measures pressure along the esophagus.

 Preparing for the test

-Talk with your healthcare provider about any medicines you take.
+Be sure to talk to your healthcare provider about any medicines you take.
 Some medicines can affect the test results.
-Ask any questions you have about the risks of the test.
-These can include irritation to the nose and throat.
-Also ask how the test will help in your future treatment and when you will be given the results.
-Follow any directions you are given for not eating or drinking before the test.
+Also ask any questions you have about the risks of the test.
+These include irritation to the nose and throat.
+Be sure not to smoke, eat, or drink for up to 12 hours before the test.

 During the test